Beyond the Polybag: New Ideas in Packaging Sustainability

 No matter the intention, it’s not always easy to enact change.
 Complex supply chains involving a multitude of vendors and facilities, each with their own capabilities and limitations, can vex larger operations; smaller brands face other roadblocks.

-Shawn Parry, VP of marketing and product development for Teton Sports, says that to find more sustainable packaging options, the company was forced to invest in a year’s worth of materials up front.
-He also says that because his company is small, change is incremental.
+Shawn Parry, VP of marketing and product development for Teton Sports, said that to find more sustainable packaging options, the company was forced to invest in a year’s worth of materials up front.
+He also said that because his company is small, change is incremental.
 Last year, the brand began retooling its sleeping bag fill; this year its shell materials.
 It’s also rebuilding its entire packaging system, step by step.
-Parry likens it to a kid plunking pennies into a piggy bank.
+Parry likened it to a kid plunking pennies into a piggy bank.
 “Every time we want a new bike, we have to save up.”

 When it comes to polybags, most would argue that using recycled content is great, but using no bags at all is even better. prAna found a way to achieve this sustainability coup with a multi-year polybag reduction initiative driven by a dedicated group of employees who felt there had to be a better way.
-“We are a brand that believes in taking positive steps toward change, yet if all of our product comes in a polybag, what is that initial experience telling our customer?” asks Director of Sustainability Rachel Lincoln.
+“We are a brand that believes in taking positive steps toward change, yet if all of our product comes in a polybag, what is that initial experience telling our customer?” asked director of sustainability Rachel Lincoln.
 “Small choices equal big change, and that’s kind of where that idea came—how can we make a choice every single day to do something different and find a different standard?”

 While prAna’s success may not be replicable for every brand, the push for packaging sustainability has never been stronger.
 The Outdoor Industry Association’s Sustainability Working Group and the Sustainable Apparel Coalition are working on best practices.